-To access the build configuration panels that affect all the source files in your project:
+To access the build configuration panels:

 - 1. Select the source file or project in the Project Explorer view. - 2.
 Select Properties from the Project menu. - 3.
 Expand C/C++ Build in the Properties dialog box. - 4.
 Select Settings. - 5.
 The Configuration panel shows the active configuration.
-Click Manage Configurations... from the Configuration panel to create a new build configuration or change the active setting. - 6.
-The compilation tools available for the current project, and their respective configuration panels are displayed in the Tool Settings tab.
+If required, click Manage Configurations... from the Configuration panel to create a new build configuration or change the active setting. - 6.
+The compilation tools available for the current project, and their respective build configuration panels are displayed in the Tool Settings tab.
+Click on this tab and configure the build as required.